 Late dinners are provided for Residents who have work, sport, tertiary, or college commitments.
 If you require a late dinner, you must make a request using your College Portal before 4.00pm on the day.
 You may not collect a late dinner during normal service times as Staff are fully occupied.
 Late dinners may be collected from the Dining Hall at 7.45pm, 8.15pm, 8.45pm and 9.15pm.
 After 10.00pm, please contact Night Staff (022 674 3653).
 You may heat your meal in one of the microwaves in the Hall.
-Please cover your food with a napkin to avoid soiling the interior of the microwave as your meal is heated.
+Please keep the box lid closed to avoid soiling the interior of the microwave as your meal is heated.